syncfusion-content/windowsforms-docs/WindowsForms/PDFViewer/Working-with-PDF-Viewer.md

 pdfViewer1.Load("Template.pdf", "password")

 {%endhighlight%}
+{% endtabs %}

 ## Printing PDF Files

-PDF Viewer allows printing loaded PDFs using the Print button in the toolbar.
+PdfViewerControl allows printing loaded PDFs using the Print button in the toolbar.
 The following Print dialog will be opened upon triggering the Print button.

 ![](Working-with-PDF-Viewer_images/Working-with-PDF-Viewer_img1.png)